Gladys (owl): Escape and monitoring

 During a routine exercise and training session on October 1, 2021, Gladys flew off into a tree.
 Initially staying close by, she gradually wandered further away, Zoo staff tracked her movements through various trees on the zoo property.
 Despite efforts to locate her, sightings became sporadic, leading zoo officials to seek help from neighbors in keeping an eye out for her.

 Minnesota's cold seasons were not a concern for its short term survival as Eurasian eagle-owls can survive in cold climates.
 While Gladys did not seem to pose a threat to people, there was a possibility that people may pose a threat to her.

+Death

 The 5-year-old owl was found injured on the side of the road on the morning of October 14, 2021, two weeks after she went missing.
 Gladys died before the zoo staff could provide treatment.
 The injuries indicated that the cause of her death was likely due to an impact, possibly involving a vehicle.